mobilecraftapps-lang/mobilecraftapps-lang.github.io/README.md

 - Providing access to shopping list creation
 - Enabling wastage tracking and reporting
 - Allowing data export functionality
+- **Processing subscription payments through Google Play Billing**
+- **Note:** All payment transactions are handled securely by Google Play.
+We do not store or have access to your payment card information.

 ### 2.3 Referral System
 - Managing your referral code